 It was a difficult decision, but I opted for the train des Merveilles.
 I researched the train schedule for 2016 and set up a time scheme for where to get off the train and which towns to explore.
 I’ll tell you all about my day trip from Nice on the train des Merveilles.

-Here you can find the 2016 train schedule for Ligne 05 Nice- Breil- Cuno.
+Here you can find the most recent train schedule for Ligne 05 Nice- Breil- Cuno.

 I researched a lot before I went, but the official website from Tende does not provide you well enough information and things were a bit confusing.

 The Tren des Merveilles or the train of wonders is a normal train route between Nice and Italy.
 It is operated by SNCF and will take you in two hours to the small town of Tende, right before the border with Italy.

 In high season, the 9.30 am train has live commentary in English.
 The guide will explain you all about the region, the geological appearances and the technical aspects of the train route to Tende.

 The train takes you from sea level in Nice, up to 1.000m above sea level in the mountains.
 You pass through 81 tunnels and over 407 bridges.
 This day trip from Nice is a train lover’s dream ride.

 How to buy tickets for the Train des Merveilles?